chiefonboarding/ChiefOnboarding/README.md

 sudo ./server_script.sh YOURDOMAIN
 ```

 That should get your server up and running.
-Up next, you will have to add some environment variables to configure it.
-Please see `back/back/.env.example` for the example.
 Then start Django shell:

 ```
 docker-compose run web python3 manage.py shell